durgamahesh16/artemisia/docs/components/postgres.md

 #### Field Description:

  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * destination-table: destination table to load
  * loadsetting:
-        load-path = path to load from (eg: /var/tmp/input.txt) header = boolean field to enable/disable headers skip-lines = number of lines to skip in he table delimiter = delimiter of the file
+    * load-path: path to load from (eg: /var/tmp/input.txt)
+    * header: boolean field to enable/disable headers
+    * skip-lines: number of lines to skip in he table
+    * delimiter: delimiter of the file
-        quoting = boolean field to indicate if the file is quoted. quotechar = character to be used for quoting escapechar = escape character used in the file mode = mode of loading the table error-file = location of the file where rejected error records are saved. error-tolerance = % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
+    * quoting: boolean field to indicate if the file is quoted.
+    * quotechar: character to be used for quoting
+    * escapechar: escape character used in the file
+    * mode: mode of loading the table
+    * error-file: location of the file where rejected error records are saved
+    * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)

-### SQLExecute
+### SQLExecute:

 #### Description:

- $taskName task is used execute arbitary DML statements against a database
+ SQLExecute task is used execute arbitary DML statements against a database

-#### Configuration Structure
+#### Configuration Structure: